cinc-project/automate/components/docs-chef-io/content/automate/package_cleanup.md

 Consider running package cleanup in these scenarios:

-* After upgrading Chef Automate to a new version
+- After upgrading Chef Automate to a new version
-* When disk space is running low on your Chef Automate server
+- When disk space is running low on your Chef Automate server
-* As part of regular system maintenance (monthly or quarterly)
+- As part of regular system maintenance (monthly or quarterly)
-* Before creating system backups to reduce backup size
+- Before creating system backups to reduce backup size
-* After testing new features that required additional packages
+- After testing new features that required additional packages

 ## Prerequisites

+The following are some prerequisites to be aware of:

-* Root or sudo access to the Chef Automate system
+- Root or sudo access to the Chef Automate system
-* Chef Automate must be running
+- Chef Automate must be running
-* Sufficient disk I/O capacity for the cleanup operation
+- There must be sufficient disk I/O capacity for the cleanup operation
-* Recommended: Take a system backup before cleanup
+- Recommended: Take a system backup before the cleanup

 ## Basic Usage